AdobeDocs/experience-platform.en/help/web-sdk/commands/sendevent/documentunloading.md

 Several browsers impose a limit of 64 KB to the amount of data that can be sent with `sendBeacon` at one time.
 If the browser rejects the event because the payload is too large, the Web SDK falls back to using its normal transport method.

-## Document unloading using the Web SDK tag extension
+## Configure document unloading using the Web SDK tag extension

 Enable the **[!UICONTROL Document will unload]** checkbox within the actions of a tag rule.